-DISCLOSURE REGARDING FORWARD-LOOKING STATEMENTS
+SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

 This prospectus and the documents incorporated by reference contain forward-looking statements regarding our business and the therapeutic and commercial potential of our technologies and products in development.
-Such statements are subject to certain risks and uncertainties, particularly those inherent in discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics, in the process of conducting gene functionalization and target validation activities and in launching new products and services for or with collaborators, and the endeavor of building a business around such potential products.
-Actual results could differ materially from those discussed in this Prospectus.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section entitled "Risk Factors" beginning on page 4 of this prospectus.
+Such statements are subject to certain risks and uncertainties, particularly those inherent in discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics, in the process of conducting gene functionalization and target validation services and in launching new products and services for or with collaborators, and the endeavor of building a business around such potential products.
+Actual results could differ materially from those discussed in this prospectus.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section entitled "Risk factors" in this prospectus.
 As a result, you are cautioned not to rely on these forward-looking statements.